Types of grants

 Spring Call

-Opens from mid-January to late February and is dedicated to both Down syndrome and other rare intellectual disabilities from genetic origin, such as Fragile X syndrome, Cri du chat syndrome, Rett syndrome, Williams-Beuren syndrome, Prader-Willi syndrome, Angelman syndrome, Smith-Magenis syndrome among others, and will not exceed 50% of the total amount of the annual grant budget.
+Open from mid-January to early-March and is dedicated to intellectual deficiencies of genetic origin solely, with the exclusion of Trisomy 21.
+Intellectual deficiencies such as Fragile X syndrome, Cri du chat syndrome, Rett syndrome, Williams-Beuren syndrome, Prader-Willi syndrome, Angelman syndrome, Smith-Magenis syndrome among others.
 Autism not linked to the above diseases is excluded from this call.

 Autumn Call